ssamu04/groceria/README.md

-#  🛒 - :shopping_cart: **Groceria**
+#  🛒 **Groceria**
 Web App designed for easier grocery shopping!
--Plan and create your grocery lists
+- Plan and create your grocery lists
--Add and track the items in your cart (in development) -Review and manage your grocery expenses (in development)
+- Add and track the items in your cart (in development)
+- Review and manage your grocery expenses (in development)

 ***

 Visit the website at https://groceria-t9gc.onrender.com (Deployed using Render)